RaptorRush135/Fundamentos-LIS/README.md

 <img src="Assets/AdAstraPrototype.png" width="1500"/>

-#### Correspondence with the Requirements:
+### Correspondence with the Requirements:

-After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the interface tests.
+After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the interface design proposal.

 1. Choose a soft-skill: